Your doctor may prescribe medication for high blood pressure, but there are also a number of natural ways to help you lower it.

 Doing more exercise, quitting smoking, cutting down on salt and alcohol, and finding ways to manage stress are all good for your overall health and may be effective in lowering blood pressure.

-Eating a healthy diet based on fruit and vegetables, whole grains, lean protein, and low-fat or fat-free dairy, is a particularly effective way of lowering blood pressure, and it can contribute to better gut health, too.
+Eating a healthy diet based on fruit and vegetables, whole grains, and lean protein, is a particularly effective way of lowering blood pressure, and it can contribute to better gut health, too.

 At ZOE, we know that nutrition is personal.
 With the ZOE program, you can find the best foods for your body.